Authentic Tzatziki Recipe (My Yiayia’s Recipe)

-Tzatziki, the popular Greek yogurt garlic dip is a favorite at Greek tavernas and restaurants.
-Creamy, spicy with cool cucumber and garlic, this dip is delicious and addictive!
+The Authentic Tzatziki Recipe of my grandmother (yiayia)!
+This popular Greek yogurt garlic dip is a favorite at Greek tavernas and restaurants and you can make it at home!
+Creamy, thick with cool cucumber and garlic, this dip is delicious and so easy to make!

 Tzatziki Recipe #tzatziki #dip #recipe #Greek #appetizer #yogurt